-Sage Francis is a poet laureate, crowned with a sweaty brow and an exuberant open palm, whose movements are deliberate and without reservation.
-Often times unpredictable, the Rhode Island emcee, whose songs are thronged with thorned rhymes and eclectic beats, released his newest record, “Li(f)e,” earlier this year.
-The LP, not atypical of the artist’s emotive bloodletting, uncoils with introspective buoyancy.
-Enlisting a plethora of mighty-minds in the music industry, Francis fastens his hands together with members of Calexico, Death Cab for Cutie, Sparklehorse, and others.
-But the record is entirely Sage’s, as he fences with existentialism and the curled, yellowed memories of events past.
-The album is an ectoplasm of things gone, things to come.
-Cinema Spartan was lucky enough to talk to one of the most important artists in music about the passing of Guru of Gangstarr, his newest record, and the future of hip-hop.
+Sage Francis is a poet laureate.
+Crowned with a sweaty brow and an open palm, his movements are deliberate and without reservation.
+The mercurial wordsmith and the Rhode Island emcee released his newest record, “Li(f)e,” earlier this year.
+The LP, not atypical of the artist’s intellectual bloodletting, uncoils with introspective buoyancy.
+Enlisting some of the biggest movers in the music industry, Francis cut tracks with members of Calexico, Death Cab for Cutie, and Sparklehorse.
+Even with the aforementioned artists, the record is entirely his own.
+Fencing with existentialism, Sage has released one of the most interesting records of the past decade.
+Cinema Spartan interviewed the Strange Famous label owner about the passing of Guru, music journalism, and the future of hip-hop.

 Robert Patrick: One of the only constant hip-hop voices, Urb Magazine, has stopped printing their publication due to financial uncertainty.
 What do you think this will do to hip-hop journalism?
 Do you envision a resurgence in print media anytime in the future?